nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

   - This element SHALL only contain limited information to support the appointment and SHALL NOT be used for "transfer of care" clinical information.

 The following data elements **SHOULD** be included when available:
-- a practitioner `participant` of the appointment.
+- a practitioner `participant` of the appointment
+- a healthcare service `participant` of the appointment

 The following data elements **MAY** be included:

 - `comment` containing 'patient specific notes' and any additional comments relating to the appointment.
   - Consumers SHALL impose a character limit of 500 characters for this element.
   - This element SHALL only contain limited information to support the appointment and SHALL NOT be used for "transfer of care" clinical information.

+{% include important.html content="Provider systems **MUST** not expect the fields in the *SHOULD* and *MAY* sections above to be present all request messages." %}

 The following data elements **MUST NOT** be included:
   - `reason`